-The COVID-19 pandemic has shrouded much of the world in uncertain and challenging times that we are all forced to cope and adjust to the so-called “new normal.”
+The COVID-19 pandemic has shrouded much of the world in uncertain and challenging times that we are all forced to call the “new normal.”
 Social distancing, quarantine, and lockdown have become the buzzwords of the first half of 2020.
 Despite being forced to stay home for months, many photographers and artists haven’t stopped harnessing their creativity in response to the realities brought about by the pandemic.
 Among them is Austrian wet plate artist Markus Hofstaetter, who, apart from using his expertise to express his own sentiments on the current situation, also came up with a great initiative to inspire his fellow creatives to share their own.

 We recently got in touch with Markus to get some insights into how our fellow film photographers and even wet plate artists have been using their craft to interpret themes surrounding the new normal.
 As with many portrait photographers, Markus enjoys working with people and capturing their unique personalities using the wet collodion process.
 With home quarantine and lockdowns in effect, however, he has been limited to self-portraits for his wet plate works, just like most photographers today.
 He has since been inspired to showcase the creativity of other photographers and artists through United Art Gallery, a submission-driven, online platform dedicated to art made in response to COVID-19.
 If you’ve been looking for some inspiration to keep shooting today with whatever medium you have — including traditional photographic processes — we’re sure our chat with Markus about his work and United Art Gallery is worth the read.